trellisconnect/js-sdk-docs/README.md

       // Set `closeConfirmation` to `false` to have users skip the confirmation dialog after clicking the close button.
       closeConfirmation: true,

+      // OPTIONAL: Set true to skip qualification questions (e.g. "Do you remember your login?") prior to the credentials page.
+      skipQualificationQuestions: false,

       // onSuccess(connectionId, metadata)
       // Called when TrellisConnect has completed retrieving policy information from the user.